gbmhunter/blog/content/electronics/components/diodes/zener-diodes/_index.md

 You can build a simple voltage limiting circuit from a Zener diode, a NPN BJT transistor, and a couple of resistors.
 The schematic below shows an example of this, used to limit the maximum voltage to the `\(V_{in}\,\)` pin of the ADP8140 LED driver IC.

-{{% img src="zener-and-npn-bjt-voltage-limiter-adp8140.png" width="600" caption="A simple Zener/NPN based voltage limiter circuit for the input to the ADP8140 LED driver IC.
+{{% figure src="zener-and-npn-bjt-voltage-limiter-adp8140.png" width="600" caption="A simple Zener/NPN based voltage limiter circuit for the input to the ADP8140 LED driver IC.
 Image from https://www.analog.com/media/en/technical-documentation/data-sheets/ADP8140.pdf." %}}

 The voltage at `\(V_{in}\,\)` is regulated to approximately `\( V_Z - 0.7V \)`.
 The current through `\(R_Z\)` is: